The Gunk: Reception

-The game received "mixed or average" reviews according to review aggregator Metacritic.
+The game received "mixed or average" reviews according to review aggregator website Metacritic.

 CJ Andriessen of Destructoid gave the game a six out of ten while classifying it as a "middle-of-the road, milquetoast title", praising its art direction and gratifying feel while criticizing the gameplay loop's lack of iteration over the course of the five-hour campaign.
 Tom Marks of IGN called the gameplay loop "satisfying" while claiming that the introduction of new ideas never made the game overly exciting due to limited movement mechanics.
-He also praised the vibes of the world and the enticing story for being engaging in areas where the gameplay might have otherwise gotten tedious.
+He also praised the world-building and in-game atmosphere as well as story for being engaging in areas where the gameplay might have otherwise gotten tedious.
 Eurogamer's Christian Donlan recommended the game, praising the SteamWorld developers' trademark attention to intricate detail, colorful world, and compact nature, stating that the act of sucking gunk was "an absolute joy" while citing the story as another worthwhile component that incentivized finishing the campaign.

 GamesRadar+ called the story and characters of the game "intriguing" and the act of hoovering up gunk "satisfying" while criticizing the limited range of challenges and puzzles, the basic nature of the gameplay loop for overstaying its welcome, and the pointless progression system.
 Jill Grodt of Game Informer deemed that the game was largely evocative of other games without ever reaching their heights, citing the story's conflict as the main reason to play through the entire campaign, and lamented that the world wasn't realized enough.
 GameSpot called the title "unambitious", criticizing its inability to engage due to overly simplistic design, while praising the characters' relationships and the game's relaxing nature.